YottaDB/YDBDoc/ProgGuide/extrout.rst

 Creating a Shareable Library
 ----------------------------------

-The method of creating a shareable library varies by the operating system.

-On Linux x86:

-Example:
+Use the following commands to create a shareable library:

 .. code-block:: none